thradams/CPrime-V1/README.md

 ### This mechanical relatioship also makes possible a new kind of polimorphism where the coupling is much smaller than the traditional interface (virtual) methodoly.

+You can compare this code generation with C++ explicity template instantiation.
+But C' instanciates just one function and always explicity.

 ## Features